 The U.S. Agency for International Development (USAID) provides economic, development and humanitarian assistance around the world in support of the foreign policy goals of the United States while improving the lives of the citizens of the developing world.

-USAID is the lead implementing agency for President Obama’s global hunger and food security initiative.
+USAID is the lead implementing agency for U.S. Government’s global hunger and food security initiative.
 As such, it is responsible for supporting the development of country strategies, programming against these plans, and monitoring progress toward Feed the Future's goals.

 USAID is working to implement a modern approach to development, bringing together diverse sets of partners both internationally and in partner countries to achieve shared development goals.